How Diwali is being celebrated across the world during Covid-19

-(CNN) — Diwali, one of India's most important festivals, commenced Thursday, with the main festivities due to take place on Saturday, November 13.
+(CNN) — Diwali, one of the most important festivals in India, commenced Thursday, with the main festivities due to take place on Saturday, November 14.

 Each year, Hindus, Sikhs and Jains across the world celebrate Diwali.
 The festival symbolizes new beginnings and the triumph of good over evil, and light over darkness.